 When we do a case study we form a detailed outline of what happened.
 Just as after we investigate what happened; we then tend to dig deep in order to know why it happened.
 Similarly, Diagnostic Analysis focuses on the question why did it happen?
 It digs right into the depths of the data in order to understand the causes of a particular behavior or event.
 For instance: In employee turnover, the diagnostic analysis would help to classify whether the separation was a voluntary one or an involuntary one.
 It is characterized by techniques such as data mining, correlation, data discovery etc. It enables you to select potential employees for a position.
 It unveils meaningful perceptions about talent pools by comparing succession metrics and performance reviews across selected employees.

-It is a twig of the advanced analytics and is used to identify and project information about unknown future. possibilities and trending events.
+It is a twig of advanced analytics and is used to identify and project information about the unknown future. possibilities and trending events.
 It comprises a number of statistical techniques ranging from predictive modeling, machine learning, data mining and artificial intelligence that analyses current data and historical facts to make projections about the future.
 The outlines found in past and transactional data can be utilized to detect the future risks and opportunities.
 For instance: While hiring; it helps to identify candidates with a tendency to join or who can be efficacious at the organizations, thus helping the talent acquisition team to fill the position swiftly.

 It is a zone of business analytics and it focuses on proposing possible measures to direct towards a solution or a viable outcome.
 It is associated with both descriptive and predictive analytics.
-As descriptive analytics seeks to provide insight into what happened predictive analytics aids to predict what might happen.
-Prescriptive analytics uses artificial intelligence and machine learning to understand the impact of future and aims to provide the best strategies based on those situations, thereby aiding enterprises to mitigate forthcoming risks or suggest best possible options to enterprises to take advantage of the future opportunity.
+As descriptive analytics seeks to provide insight into what happened, predictive analytics aids to predict what might happen.
+Prescriptive analytics uses artificial intelligence and machine learning to understand the impact of the future and aims to provide the best strategies based on those situations, thereby aiding enterprises to mitigate forthcoming risks or suggest best possible options to enterprises to take advantage of the future opportunity.
 Prescriptive analytics is used in industries such as travel, oil, and gas, transportation etc.

-The Best Analytics as a tool
+The Best Analytics as a Tool

 Amongst the above mentioned four analytics, Predictive Analytics can be considered as an astounding tool for business enterprises.
 The reason for this is that it has the capability to give meaningful perceptions into areas such as talent management, employee benefits, and promotions or helps in predicting information about the unknown future happenings.